github/docs/content/codespaces/getting-started/quickstart.md

 ## Next Steps

 You've successfully created, personalized, and run your first application within a codespace but there's so much more to explore!
 Here are some helpful resources for taking your next steps with {% data variables.product.prodname_codespaces %}.
   - [Deep dive](/codespaces/getting-started/deep-dive): This quickstart presented some of the features of {% data variables.product.prodname_codespaces %}.
-The deep dive looks at these areas from a technical standpoint.
+The deepdive looks at these areas from a technical standpoint.
   - [Setting up your project for {% data variables.product.prodname_codespaces %}](/codespaces/getting-started-with-codespaces): These guides provide information on setting up your project to use {% data variables.product.prodname_codespaces %} with specific languages.
   - [Configuring {% data variables.product.prodname_codespaces %} for your project](/codespaces/setting-up-your-codespace/configuring-codespaces-for-your-project): This guide provides details on creating a custom configuration for {% data variables.product.prodname_codespaces %} for your project.